Louisiana Department of

 Applicants must have a Civil Service test score for 8100-Professional Level Exam in order to be considered for this vacancy unless exempted by Civil Service rule or policy.
 If you do not have a score prior to applying to this posting, it may result in your application not being considered.

 Applicants without current test scores can apply to take the test here.

-Applicants claiming exemption from testing requirements under Civil Service Rule 22.8(a), Vocational Rehabilitation Services, or (c), GPA of 3.5 or higher, MUST submit Vocational Rehab letter or bachelor's degree college transcript as either an attachment in LA Careers, a fax to (225) 342-5968, or by mail by close of this announcement to be considered.
+Applicants claiming exemption from testing requirements under Civil Service Rule 22.8(a), Vocational Rehabilitation Services, or (c), GPA of 3.5 or higher, MUST submit Vocational Rehab letter, bachelor's degree or graduate degree college transcript as either an attachment in LA Careers, a fax to (225) 342-5968, or by mail by close of this announcement to be considered.

 >>>> An attached resume will not replace a completed application. <<<<

 ****REVIEW YOUR APPLICATION TO MAKE SURE IT IS CURRENT.
 Failure to provide your qualifying work experience may result in your application not being considered.****

 Any degree, certificate, special license, or DD-214 must be verified by official documentation prior to hire.